Exafunction/codeium.vim/README.md

 ### For NeoVim Users

-You can use the following syntax to access the function that will trigger this plugin:
+You can use the following Lua syntax to access the function that will trigger this plugin:

 ```lua
 vim.fn["codeium#Accept"]()